 Scale.
 28mm is 1:48th.
 Anyone who tells you different is crazy in the head.
 When you are looking for parts from other sources to add to your bases, 1:48th is where it is at.
 The is O scale in the train hobby scene if you want to get bits from there.

 Materials.
 If you want some glass for windows or such there is only one thing you can really use.
 Glass.
-Fortunately, thin glass is really cheap.
+Fortunately,.
 Just be careful when you use it as we don't want to mess with blood effects just yet.
 If you want broken glass do it between pieces of paper and carefully tap it.
 Don't worry, we'll get to crushed glass later, and it is even more dangerous.

 If you want wood, buy wood.
 Most craft stores sell tiny pieces for really cheap so there is a great range of choices.
 If all you want are some posts, matches make a good choice.
 You can use a wire brush (brass or steel bristles) to scrape up the surface to give it a bit more texture.
 Avoid balsa wood as it is far to soft and fuzzy and consequently much harder to work with.